crayonistas/design-boilerplate/README.md

 - Less with bootstrap
 - Sass with compass and susy

+#### Suggested workflow

+- Download the zip.
+- Rename directory to project title
+- Decide to use either bootstrap or compass with suzy
+- Edit the

 #### Setup:

     $ npm install
     $ bower install
+    $ grunt

+##### Optional:

-    $ grunt dev
+    $ grunt dev // starts a web server for html
+    $ grunt push // will auto add/commit/tag/push

 #### Available with this boilerplate:

 Recommend you don't use all at once.
-Bootstrap or Compass with Susy.
+Pick to use Bootstrap or Compass with Susy.

 - [Bootstrap](http://getbootstrap.com/)
 - [Compass Home | Compass Documentation](http://compass-style.org/)